How to Silence Your Car’s Annoying Squeaks—in 10 Minutes Flat

 Oil Hood Latches

 Wipe the grime and dirt away with a clean cloth.
 Try to get any bits of sand that may be embedded in the existing grease.
 If you see rusted or stuck parts, give the latch a spray of WD-40, then move the mechanism several times.
 Wipe it again and give it a liberal coating of white lithium grease.
+Here are more car maintenance jobs you can do yourself.

 Oil Door Hinges And Latches